-Lastly, God’s Word is quick to discern. [kritikos – able to judge] God’s Word is so penetrative that it is able to reveal the thoughts and intents of the heart.
+Lastly, God’s Word is quick to discern [kritikos – able to judge].
+God’s Word is so penetrative that it is able to reveal the thoughts and intents of the heart.
 It is a CRITIC (one who judges the merits) of the thoughts and intents of the heart.
 It unveils the junk in our hearts and minds.

 Many of you have heard me make the analogy that God’s Word is like an operating system that we can download into our soul through Bible Study, sound teaching, and prayer.
 As it runs in the background of our soul, it has filters similar to an anti-virus program that exposes renegade thoughts and actions, and it has a mechanism by which to isolate and eliminate the “rogue” thoughts within us.
 Think of it as something like Norton Antivirus.
 AND IT NEEDS UPDATES!
 That means frequent time in the Word!
 God’s Word is the centerpiece weapon in our arsenal of spiritual weaponry.

 3 For though we walk in the flesh, we are not waging war according to the flesh.
 4 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 5 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ, 6 being ready to punish every disobedience, when your obedience is complete.
-(2 Corinthians 10:3-6 ESV)
+(2 Corinthians 10:3-6, ESV).

 V.v.
 14- 16 The writer now pens some of the most comforting words in the New Testament.

 14 Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession.
 15 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 16 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.
-(Hebrews 4:12-16 ESV)
+(Hebrews 4:14-16, ESV).

 We have the most perfect wonderul High Priest.
 It is Jesus.
-And because of Him we are to “hold fast to our confession”.
+Because of Him we are to “hold fast to our confession.”
 That means DON’T LET GO.
 STAY THE COURSE.
 If you find yourself in a sin pattern that even shocks you, these are the words that can soothe your soul.
 Jesus was tempted in every way that we are tempted, and yet He did not sin.
 But having passed through the same fires that we pass through, we can approach the throne room of God confidently without our heads hung down.
 We are promised “mercy and help” in our time of need.

 Let us pray.

+Union Grove is one of the oldest Baptist communities of faith in the State of Texas dating back to 1844.
+Pastor Faber McMullen may be reached by email at uniongrove362@gmail.com or by snail mail at: 15301 FM 362, Navasota, Texas 77868.
+Tel: 936-825-1227 (Edited and proofed by Amanda Neese- Webster, Texas.)
+All financial gifts to this ministry are tax-deductible as a 501 (c) (3) Corporation.